timzimm/boson_dsph/README.md

 ### How to Reproduce the Plots
-Given the total size of the pipeline data products, we only ship the MMDFuse distrubution of the hypothesis test.
+Given the total size of the pipeline data products, we only ship the MMDFuse distribution of the hypothesis test.
 This is sufficient to execute the `plots_prl.pynb` notebook.
 If you want access to the reconstructed wave functions, you will have to run the pipeline yourself.
 See below for instructions how to do this.